bookofproofs/bookofproofs.github.io/_sources/history/20th-century/heilbronn.md

 **Hans Heilbronn** was a German mathematician who worked in algebraic number theory.

 ### Mathematical Profile (Excerpt):
-* Hans was born into a middle class Jewish-German family.
 * As was the custom of German students at this time, Heilbronn moved from one university to another as he progressed through his studies.
 * There Heilbronn began to undertake research in number theory, his studies being directed by Edmund Landau.
 * By all accounts Heilbronn seems to have participated in the typical student life of that time.